-First-time homebuyer programs will be targeted to households earning less than 60 percent HAMFI.
+First-time homebuyer programs will be targeted to households earning less than 60 percent of the HUD Area Median Family Income (HAMFI).
 As seen in Table MA-10.6, there are 27,000 households with housing problems under 60 percent HAMFI.
 Of these, some 16,452 are currently renter households.